EnriqueProjectsIA/Pytorch-teaching/README.md

 * Reference material to be used as a reference for implementing NN and tackling different challenges.
 # Jupyter notebooks
 * fullyConnected: Regression and classification tasks by using fully connected NN.
-* CNN: Classification by CNN
+* CNN: Classification by CNN.
+* RNN:Time series studies with recurrent neural network.